K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	  --without development test

 ###### <a name="34"/>3.4.1.2. pre_packaging
-pre_packaging 파일은 software 를 미리 packaging 하는 script 를 제공한다. (옵션) bosh document 에서는 pre_packaging 파일의 사용은 권장되지 않으며 이 튜토리얼에서 논의되지 않는다.(Use of the pre_packaging file is not recommended, and is not discussed in this tutorial.) https://bosh.io/docs/create-release.html#dev-release-release 문서에 명시되어 있음
+The pre_packaging file provides a script for pre-packaging software.
+(Option) Use of the pre_packaging file is not recommended, and is not discussed in this tutorial.
+It is specified in the https://bosh.io/docs/create-release.html#dev-release-release document

 	◎ mysql-service-broker pre_packaging Sample
 	abort script on any command that exits with a non zero value